Tania Murray: National records / personal bests

 In 1991, Murray set the New Zealand record for the women's high jump of 1.92 m, and in 1997 set the national record of 13.48 m.
 As of January 2021, her New Zealand high jump record still stands.

 Later life

 Murray married Greg Dixon, and they had two children.
-They moved to the United States in the late 1990s, but Murray returned to New Zealand after their marriage ending, finding employment as the sports coordinator at Cromwell College for five years.
+They moved to the United States in the late 1990s, but Murray returned to New Zealand after their marriage ended, finding employment as the sports coordinator at Cromwell College for five years.
 In about 2015, she started her own dressmaking business, having completed a course at Otago Polytechnic after leaving school.
 She remarried, to Russ Haigh, and the couple have a house renovation business in Cromwell.